The 1-Page Guide To

 So if you have already reached a deal, we'd be pleased to get it formalised for you, quickly and inexpensively.

-[And if you haven't reached a deal yet, let's talk about the least painful way to get that sorted out.]
+[If you haven't reached a deal yet, let's talk about the least painful way to get that sorted out.]

 If you've reached a "deal" with your former partner about how you'll separate your finances, it's always in your best interest to formalise it.